GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

  (4) Run acceptance tests with a GENI credential accepted by the AM
      (a) Run all of the tests:
           $ am_api_v1_accept.py -a am-undertest
-         Optional: To run individual tests:
+         Optional: To run individual tests (replacing test_GetVersion with the name of the appropriate test):
           $ am_api_v1_accept.py -a am-undertest Test.test_GetVersion
      (b) Correct errors and run step (4a) again, as needed.
      	 * See "Common Errors and What to Do About It" below for how to deal with common errors.
-In particular, you may find --more-strict helpful if your AM returns an empty RSpec when a slice does not exist.
+	 * In particular, you may find --more-strict helpful if your AM returns an empty RSpec from ListResources when a slice does not exist.

  (5) Congratulations!
 You are done.

 Variations
 ==========

+ * Use --vv to have the underlying unittest be more verbose (including printing names and descriptions of tests).

  * To validate your RSpecs with rspeclint add the --rspeclint option:
     $ am_api_v1_accept.py -a am-undertest --rspeclint